Destroid1669/Destroid1669/README.md

 - 🌱 I’m currently learning python 🤣
 - 👯 I’m looking to collaborate with other programmers
-- 🥅 2022 Goals: Improve and Enhance my programming skills
+- 🥅 2022 Goals: Improve and polish my programming skills
 - 👨‍🎓 Currently a Student of Amrita Vishwa Vidyapeetham
 - ⚡ Fun fact: I like to play Soccer and online fps Games